jonlpersson/ed-latimore/site/_posts/2019-12-08-how-to-forgive-someone-who-hurt-you-in-5-steps.md

 * Where you're from
 * What you've done
-* Why you want something
+* Why do you want something

-There are things you can do to make the desired outcome more likely–or decrease the likelihood of an adverse outcome–but there are no guarantees.
+You can do things to make the desired outcome more likely–or decrease the likelihood of an adverse outcome–but there are no guarantees.
 There is simply life and probability.

 Sometimes the coin lands on the wrong side.
-Sometimes you you're in the wrong place at the wrong time and the victim of someone expressing their pain in the world.
+Sometimes you're in the wrong place at the wrong time and the victim of someone expressing their pain in the world.

 This doesn't make it right, but realizing that you were never a specific target is the first step to forgiveness.

 ***(Read: "[No One Gives A Shit About You](/no-one-gives-a-shit-about-you/)")***

-### Remember that every person is the same
+## Remember that every person is the same

 We all want the same thing.